srozemuller/rozemuller_blog/content/post/series/2026-01-10-intune-automation-blog-series/index.md

 At a high level, almost everything (from my opinion) in Intune revolves around the following core building blocks that all routes to the same destination, `managed devices`.

+### Why this matters for automation

+When people first hear “automate Intune with Microsoft Graph”, it’s easy to think in very broad terms: *“Just call Graph.”*

+In practice, automation is much more deliberate than that.

+Every automation task starts with a simple question:
+*Which part of Intune am I working with?*

+From there, you determine:
+- which resource type you need
+- which Graph path exposes that resource
+- which operations are supported

+Automation isn’t about knowing every endpoint by heart.
+It’s about understanding **how Intune is structured inside Microsoft Graph**, so you can find the right place to look.

+That mental model is what allows automation to stay predictable and maintainable — and it’s something we’ll keep building on throughout this series.

 ### Devices (Intune, 1)
 Devices are the targets.
 Managed devices, compliance state, configuration state, inventory — these are all represented as device objects in Graph.
 When you check device status or troubleshoot a device in the portal, you’re viewing data that comes straight from Microsoft Graph.